Quantum Correlations in the Minimal Scenario: Proofs

 Since $\gamma$ is non-singular, we conclude $\braket{\Psi}{(A_iM-MA_i)\Psi}=0$.
-By induction on the degree of an arbitrary other polynomial $M'$, we have $\braket{\Psi}{(M'M-MM')\Psi}=0$.
-This property uniquely identifies the tracial state \eqref{tracial}.
+By induction on the degree of an arbitrary other polynomial $M'$ in the $A_i$, we have the tracial property $\braket{\Psi}{(M'M-MM')\Psi}=0$, proving \eqref{tracial}.
+We note that $M'M-MM'=0$ is false in general for any two polynomials (e.g.~\eqref{JordanA1A2}), but is true under expectation value as we have shown.

 Since $A_j^2=\idty$ and $A_j^*=A_j$, we must either have $A_j=\pm1$, which would entail classical correlation, or else $\tr A_j=0$.
 The trace of \eqref{JordanA1A2} gives $\tr A_1A_2=u$ and so we have evaluated $\braket\Psi{M\Psi}$ on all polynomials in $A_i$.
 By the reduction process used above we can also compute the expectations involving polynomials in both $A_i$ and $B_j$.
-Hence by the GNS construction the cyclic model is unique.
+Hence by the GNS construction~\cite{dixmier} the cyclic model is unique.
 Moreover, it is equivalent to the model in \reff{sec:quantummodels} via a unique unitary isomorphism that maps the linearly independent (since $\abs{u}<1$) vectors $\Psi,A_1\Psi,A_2\Psi,A_1A_2\Psi$ to the corresponding vectors of the standard model (then also cyclic).
 This finishes the proof.
 We remark that the family of standard models was defined for points other than those in (1) may very well be cyclic but not unique for these points.

-$(2){\Rightarrow}(1)$:\ Assume $c$ has a unique cyclic model.
+7pt $(2){\Rightarrow}(1)$:\\ Assume $c$ has a unique cyclic model.
 Any property that holds in some cyclic model must be true for this unique one.
 For example, the unique model must be finite dimensional.
 Similarly, dilation theory tells us that $A_1^2=\idty$.
 To this end, we first decompose the algebra into irreducible summands.
 In each summand the algebras generated by $A_1,A_2$ and $B_1,B_2$ must themselves be irreducible, so full matrix algebras.
 Hence the algebras are combined in a tensor product, and are represented on a Hilbert space tensor product $\HH_A\otimes\HH_B$.
 We can write $A_1=V^*\widehat A_1V\otimes\idty_B$, where $V:\HH_A\to\widehat\HH_A$ is isometric, and $\widehat A_1^2=\idty$.
 This construction preserves the commutativity of $A_i$ and $B_j$, and mapping the cyclic vector by $V\otimes\idty_B$ to the larger space we get a model with $A_1^2=\idty$.
 Restricting to the cyclic subspace preserves this property.
 Hence the unique cyclic model must also satisfy it, and similarly for the other operators.

 Now suppose there is a factor $\lambda>1$ such that $\lambda c\in\Qm$.
 Then using a cyclic model for $\lambda c$ and scaling down the $A_i$ by a factor $1/\lambda$ we get a cyclic model with $A_1^2\neq\idty$.
 Hence $c$ does not have a unique model.
 It follows that $c$ must be on the boundary of $\Qm$.